ISyangk/vue-demo/README.md

 # vue-demo
-the demo of some funcions
+the demo of some functions